NationalCentreTruthReconciliation/Secure-Record-Transfer/docs/index.rst

 NCTR Record Transfer Portal
 ===========================

-Welcome to NCTR Bagit Record Transfer's documentation!
-This he documentation for the NCTR's custom built BagIt/CAAIS record transfer portal built with Django.
+Welcome to the docs for NCTR Bagit Record Transfer's!
+This is the documentation for the NCTR's custom built BagIt/CAAIS record transfer portal built with Django.
 The app facilitates the process of sending records with metadata to the NCTR's archives.